Simplified vs. Traditional Chinese: How They Differ and Which You Should Learn

 Another example of a simplification that doesn’t seem to fit the rules is 夸 / 誇 (kuā) — exaggerate.

-It seems like this character should have the simplified 言 (yán) component 讠, along with 夸 (kuā).
-It didn’t simplify that way because 夸 (kuā) was already an officially accepted form of the traditional character 誇 (kuā) in other types of script.
+It seems like this character should have the simplified 言 radical 讠to the left of 夸.
+However, it wasn’t simplified that way because the form 夸 was already an officially accepted form of the traditional character 誇 in other types of script.

-The Historical Significance of Simplified vs. Traditional Characters
+The Historical Significance of Chinese Characters

-The need for simplified characters can be a hot button issue.
+The use of simplified characters can be a hot button issue.

-A pictograph and its opposite (for example, “rain” and “no rain”) would be etched into turtle shells or animal bones, and the shells or bones would be heated until cracks appeared.
-The cracks pointed to the answer to the question.
-Because they were used in fortune telling, the word “oracle” is part of the name.
+A pictograph and its opposite (for example, “rain” and “no rain”) would be etched into turtle shells or animal bones.
+The shells or bones would be heated until cracks appeared, and the cracks pointed to the answer to the question.
+(This is why “oracle” is part of the name.)

 - 小篆 (xiǎo zhuàn) — Lesser Seal.
 This is regarded as the forerunner to modern traditional Chinese.
 It was the first script to use radicals and become less pictorial.